 Before making a planning application, we suggest you use the service so that you can check your proposal is on the right lines before submitting a full application.
 This service will include a site visit and meeting.
 For smaller scale proposals these will happen at the same time and it will be at the case officer’s discretion whether or not a separate site visit and meeting is arranged.

 Pre-application advice is given in good faith and represents the case officer’s professional view of the information you have supplied at the time you have given it.
 The advice given will be as accurate as possible but does not determine the outcome of your application.

 Getting advice before your application is made will mean you:

-- Find out how likely you are to get planning permission before you spend too much time and money on what you want to do,
+- Find out if your scheme is acceptable before you spend too much time and money on what you want to do.

-- Understand how our policies and specialist areas of advice such as design, conservation, highway safety, and trees will be applied to your development,
+- Understand the relevant policies and what specialist areas of advice will be applied to your development.

 - The advice we give you will mean that when the application is made you will have an improved chance of getting planning permission with your first application.